Chris Cross (magician): The Greatest Show on the Tyne

 In an article in NE1 Magazine he was referred to as The North-East's King of Variety.
 Besides, in the North-East Theatre Guide, the reviewer described the show as a Northern Saturday Night at The Palladium.

 The Greatest Show on the Tyne was repeated as planned in 2017 with all new acts and also in November 2018.

+The show has no future dates planned.